EU-OSHA/oira.documentation/docs/install/manual.rst

 ---------------------

-`Plone by default can be configured <http://docs.plone.org/adapt-and-extend/config/site.html>`_ to include on every page a block of Javascript code for logging information to a web analytics tool such as Piwik.
+`Plone by default can be configured <http://docs.plone.org/adapt-and-extend/config/site.html>`_ to include a block of Javascript code on every page for logging information to a web analytics tool such as Piwik.
 The OiRA client and admin interface make use of this option.
-That means to enable Piwik tracking, the appropriate Javascript (available) from the Piwik installation) needs to be pasted into the field "Javascript for web statistics support" of the Plone installation.
+That means to enable Piwik tracking, the appropriate Javascript (available from the Piwik installation) needs to be pasted into the field "Javascript for web statistics support" of the Plone installation.